Are you ready to jump into a GIS-related field but don’t know where to start?

 When you are first starting out in the GIS field, apply for everything!
 Whether you are straight out of college or have been working for 20 years, be open to the idea of taking on an internship or volunteer opportunity.
 This is not only a great way to get your foot in the door and see firsthand what job responsibilities you will be taking on, but will add value to your resume.

 If you were offered a job in another city, would you take it?
 While it’s not for everyone, it’s definitely something to think about before you begin your job search.
 It might be a good decision for someone who is early into their GIS career, but not for a veteran who has many ties to their current city.
 Weigh the pros and cons before making a definite decision.

 5. Consider additional certifications

 Having additional certifications can be the determining factor between you and the candidates you’re competing against.
-Many times, certifications such as GISP (Geographic Information System Professional) and the ESRI certificate will give you the competitive advantage over others.
-Show off your skill set to employers by looking into gaining experience with relevant certifications.
+Many times, certifications such as GISP (Geographic Information System Professional) and the ESRI certificate will give you a competitive advantage over others.
+Show off your skillset to employers by looking into gaining experience with relevant certifications.